coold8d/GasAlarm/README.md

 * Features
   * Detect/Notify gas level in ppm
-  * Manual trigger buzzer alarm
+  * Auto/Manual trigger buzzer alarm
   * Auto-trigger alarm when gas level is high

 <a name="Pinouts"></a>